KromDaniel/jonson/README.md

 ### Iterators

-Iterators are group of methods that allows iteration on slice or map
+Iterators is a group of methods that allows iteration on slice or map

 ### Threading